vkleer/CI_PP1_TD/README.md

 - Structured website with clear sections
 - Finding relevant information quickly
 - Visually appealing and responsive website, no matter the device
-- A way to contact the site owner
+- A way to contact the website owner
 - Accessibility and readability

 ### User Stories